Counseling and Education Staff

 Frank E. Emmett, PhD (LT COL, Ret)

 A licensed clinical psychologist, Dr. Frank Emmett has more than 40 years of experience, much of which he gained during his time in the United States Air Force.
 He served in a variety of leadership positions in military hospitals and clinics around the world, and retired as Chief of Mental Health at the U.S Air Force Clinic on Randolph Air Force Base.
 Dr. Emmett specializes in marital and family counseling, parenting effectiveness, personality disorders, and men's issues.
-He has assists many clients at the Ecumenical Center with spirituality, growth and healing.
+He has assisted many clients at the Ecumenical Center with spirituality, growth and healing.
 Dr. Emmett is also in charge of the Center's Mindwise Now testing program, through which he conducts psychological assessment for individuals, parents, and corporations.
+He is trained in EMDR therapy.

 Nancy B. Franklin, LCSW, ACSW, LMFT, Registered Play Therapist and Supervisor